Public Access Assertion and Defense

 (907) 269-8400

-Do you have personal knowledge of historical use of any secondary or primitive road or trail in Alaska before 1968?
-If you have this knowledge, please share that information with us using the Alaska Trail Use Information Form
+Do you have personal knowledge of historical use of a road or trail in Alaska before January 17th, 1969?
+If so, please share that information with us using the Alaska Trail Use Information Form

-Thank you for helping us strive to keep public access open on Alaskan trails!
+Thank you for helping to keep Alaska's historic trails open to the public!